jingyang022/ITI107_Assignment/datasets/README.md

 - 1000 images
 - 1000 annotations

-- The 1000 images are from the following sources:
+## The 1000 images are from the following sources:
 - Buffalo, elephant and rhino images are from Kaggle Monkey dataset (https://www.kaggle.com/biancaferreira/african-wildlife)
+- Lion and Leopard images are downloaded from the Internet via Web scraping tools
+- Annotation of the images are done via Roboflow annotation tool